TURTLE WATCH

 Turtle Watch is dedicated to providing information about the snake-necked or long-neck turtle (Chelodina colliei) of the south-west of Western Australia.
 This turtle is the only native freshwater turtle species found throughout metropolitan and suburban Perth.
 Snake-necked turtles have an important role to play in wetland and river health.
 They are considered to be the top predator in the underwater food chain.

-Turtle Watch is an AAEEWA project and includes a collaborative network of community partners and individuals who work to facilitate the conservation of snake-necked turtles.
-Turtle Watch also aims to assist in the collection of information, including educational materials, to enhance awareness of the biology and needs of the snake-neck Turtle.
+Turtle Watch was an AAEEWA project and included a collaborative network of community partners and individuals who worked to facilitate the conservation of snake-necked turtles.
+Turtle Watch also aimed to assist in the collection of information, including educational materials, to enhance awareness of the biology and needs of the snake-neck Turtle.

 Background